DePhrog/Joachim-Landell/README.md

 ## About Me

 - 🌱 I'm currently learning Programing and Networking.
-- 💼 I work at Polhemskolan.
+- 💼 I study at Polhemskolan.
 - 📫 You can reach me at Joachim.landell@gavle.skola.se.

 ## My Projects